adamstimb/nimgobus/README.md

 # ![nimgobus](nimgobus.png)

-An [Ebiten](https://ebiten.org/) extension for building vaporwave apps and games in Go.
+An [Ebiten](https://ebiten.org/) extension for building retro apps and games in Go.

 ## About